IONext-B-V/laravel-api-query-parser/README.md

 | le	        | Lesser than or equal  | level:le:3 |
 | in	        | In array              | level:in:1&#124;2&#124;3 |

+### Locating
+Q: /users?location=longitude_field:latitude_field:0.000000:0.000000:10
+R: will return the collection of the users within a radius of 10km from the provided latitude and longitude

 ### Sorting
 Q: /users?sort[]=name:ASC
 R: will return the collection of the users sort by their names ascending